Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: Introduction.

-Our main contribution is the new approach by stochastic flows of consistent dynamic utilities, proposed in Section \ref{NASF}.
-The idea is very simple and natural: suppose the optimal portfolio denoted by $X^*$ is strictly increasing with respect to the initial capital and denoting by $\X$ the reverse flow, then using the duality identity $U_x(t,X^*_t(x))=\Y(t,x)$ where $\Y/U_{x}(0,.)$ is the optimal process of the dual problem yields $U_x(t,x)=\Y(t,\X(t,x))$.
-Finally we get $U$ by integration.
-We then, by stochastic flows techniques, construct all consistent utilities generating $X^*$ as optimal portfolio.\\
+Working on a general framework, our main contribution is the new approach by stochastic flows of consistent dynamic utilities, proposed in Section \ref{NASF}.
+The idea is the same as in \cite{MRADNEK01}: suppose the optimal process denoted by $X^*$ is strictly increasing with respect to its initial capital.
+Denote by $\X$ the reverse flow of $X^*$ i.e. $\X_.(z):=(X^*_.)^{-1}(z)$, by $Y^*$ the optimal process of the dual problem and by $U_x$ the first derivative of the random variable $U$ with respect to the spacial parameter $x$, then from the duality identity $U_x(t,X^*_t(x))=Y^*(t,U_x(0,x))$ we easily get $U_x(t,x)=Y^*\big(t,U_x(0,\X(t,x))\big)$ and finally $U$ by simple integration.
+We then, by stochastic flows techniques, construct all consistent utilities generating $X^*$ as optimal process.\\

-The paper is organized as follows.
-In the next section, we introduce the market model and we define consistent stochastic utilities.
-Next we study the optimality conditions and we elaborate on the question of duality and numeraire change.
-In section \ref{NASF}, we present our new approach.
-We close the paper by a return (using numeraire change techniques) to initial market where wealths are not necessary local martingales.
+Let us end this introduction by an overview of the paper.
+In the next section, the framework is introduced and the

+definition of consistent stochastic utilities is given.
+Also, in the next section, the model class $\GX$ of test-processes is given and a simple and intuitive example of stochastic utility which focuses on a sufficient assumption to the existence of these random fields is developed.
+Next optimality conditions are established and the question of duality is elaborated.
+In paragraph \ref{TCN}, we show the stability of the notion of consistent utility by change of numeraire.
+Section \ref{NASF} is the core of the paper, we present our new approach.